Russian schooner Nikolai: Enslaved

-During their time marooned on the Olympic Peninsula, seven of the crew, including the Bulygins, died.

 Assessment

 When Tarakanov and the remaining crew returned to Novo-Arkhangelsk, his report to Baranov was influential in determining future company operations.
 The inhospitable picture given by Tarakanov led to future expansion efforts focused on Alta California, with Fort Ross founded in 1812.
-As historian Alton S. Donnelly reported, Tarakanov and his shipmates had not found a good harbor.
+As historian Alton S. Donnelly reported, "Tarakanov and his shipmates had not found a good harbor.
 They did not discover rich, untapped fur resources.
 Nor did they meet any Indian nations eager to do the Russians' bidding as clients of the Company...
 The Voyage of the Sv.
 Nikolai... could not reveal the fertile, open farmlands of the interior country [like the Willamette Valley]...
 Neither Baranov nor his successors took any further real interest in the Oregon Country after 1810."